roots/bud/sources/@roots/bud-imagemin/docs/02-setting-encoder-options.md

-**@roots/bud-imagemin** works out of the box with no configuration.
-However, you may wish to customize the encoder settings.

-This is done with the **bud.imagemin.encode** method.
+You may wish to customize the encoder settings.
+This is done with [bud.imagemin.encode](https://bud.js.org/extensions/bud-imagemin/encode).

 ```typescript title="bud.config.mjs"
 export default async bud => {